Saint Michel, Monaco

 Saint Michel (Santu Michê [ˈsaŋtu miˈkeː]) is a northern-central residential area in the Principality of Monaco, part of the traditional Quartier of Monte Carlo.
 It was also one of the ten modern administrative wards of Monaco until the 2013 redistricting process.

 Geography

 Saint Michel lies on the north-centre of the principality, just north of Monte Carlo.
 Saint Michel is generally considered part of Monte Carlo even though it is its own administrative Ward.
 It runs directly along the neighbouring French town of Beausoleil, as well as the Monégasque wards of Monte Carlo, Saint Roman and Moneghetti.

 Demographics

 Saint Michel was the third-largest ward in Monaco in terms of population and the fourth-smallest in terms of land size.
 It had a population of 3,907 and convers 0.14 km2.

 Monaco has ten state-operated schools, four private schools and one university; two state schools and two private schools are located in the district.

 Tourism

-Saint Michel is more of a residential area, but a dozen small hotels and bed and breakfasts can be found here, helping Monaco's high-end tourism industry.
+Saint Michel is a residential area.